ExpediaGroup/graphql-kotlin/docs/examples.md

 Example integrations of `graphql-kotlin-schema-generator` with number of popular application frameworks can be found under [examples/server](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/examples/server) folder.

+These examples also demonstrates how to include [`DataLoaders`](https://github.com/graphql-java/java-dataloader) in your query execution.

 ### Ktor Server Example

 [Ktor](http://ktor.io/) is an asynchronous framework for creating microservices, web applications, and more.
 Example integration can be found at [examples/server/ktor-server](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/examples/server/ktor-server)

-### Spark Server Example

-The spark example provides a demonstration of delivering a GraphQL service via the [Spark HTTP framework](http://sparkjava.com/).
-This example also demonstrates how to include [`DataLoaders`](https://github.com/graphql-java/java-dataloader) in your query execution.
-This example can be found at [examples/server/spark-server](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/examples/server/spark-server)

 ### Spring Server Example